Jean-Tinland/just-post-it/README.md

 npm run launch
 ```

+You can use either Apache or nginx to setup Just Post-It and make it accessible from the web.

 > [!TIP]
 > Once you launched `just-post-it`, pm2 will tell you that the process list is not saved.
 You can run `pm2 save` command in order to automaticaly restart all pm2 processes if your server is restarted.